 Permitted and probable disposal capacity.
 Disposal capacity is determined by the specifications detailed in the landfill permit.
 We classify this disposal capacity as permitted.
 We also include probable expansion disposal capacity in our remaining disposal capacity estimates, thus including additional disposal capacity being sought through means of a permit expansion.
 Probable expansion disposal capacity has not yet received final approval from the applicable regulatory agencies, but we have determined that certain critical criteria have been met and that the successful completion of the expansion is probable.
 We have developed six criteria that must be met before an expansion area is designated as probable expansion airspace.
-We believe that satisfying all of these criteria are judgmental, they may exclude expansion airspace that will eventually be permitted or include expansion airspace that will not be permitted.
+We believe that satisfying all of these criteria demonstrates a high likelihood that expansion airspace that is incorporated in our landfill costing will be permitted.
+However, because some of these criteria are judgmental, they may exclude expansion airspace that will eventually be permitted or include expansion airspace that will not be permitted.
 In either of these scenarios, our amortization, depletion and accretion expense could change significantly.
 Our internal criteria to classify disposal capacity as probable expansion airspace are as follows: